Biden, Xi to meet face-to-face amid superpower tensions | Politics

 - Indonesia

-US President Joe Biden will sit down with Chinese President Xi Jinping on Monday for their first in-person meeting since the US president took office nearly two years ago, amid increasing tensions between the two superpowers as they compete for global influence.
+President Joe Biden will sit down with Chinese President Xi Jinping on Monday for their first in-person meeting since the U.S. president took office nearly two years ago, amid increasing tensions between the two superpowers as they vie for global influence.

-Both men are coming into the highly anticipated meeting — held on the margins of the Group of 20 summit of world leaders in Indonesia — with bolstered political standing at home.

 Taiwan has emerged as one of the most contentious issues between Washington and Beijing.
-Multiple times in his presidency, Biden has said the US would defend the island — which China has eyed for eventual unification — in case of a Beijing-led invasion.
-But administration officials have stressed each time that the US's posture of "strategic ambiguity" toward the island has not changed.
+Multiple times in his presidency, Biden has said the U.S. would defend the island — which China has eyed for eventual unification — in case of a Beijing-led invasion.
+But administration officials have stressed each time that the U.S.'s "One China" policy has not changed.
+That policy recognises the government in Beijing while allowing for informal relations and defence ties with Taipei, and its posture of "strategic ambiguity" over whether whether it would respond militarily if the were island attacked.

 Tensions flared even higher when House Speaker Nancy Pelosi, D-Calif., visited Taiwan in August, prompting China to retaliate with military drills and the firing of ballistic missiles into nearby waters.

-The Biden administration also blocked exports of advanced computer chips to China last month — a move meant to bolster US competition against Beijing and one that was quickly condemned by Chinese officials.
+The Biden administration also blocked exports of advanced computer chips to China last month — a national security move that bolsters U.S. competition against Beijing.
+Chinese officials quickly condemned the restrictions.

 Biden planned to deliver public remarks and take questions from reporters after his meeting with Xi.